14 Best vocabulary apps to improve your communication skills

 Platforms: Playstore.

-Vocab Genius, the brainchild of Brainscape, is another English vocabulary app that leans heavily on flashcards and the principles of spaced repetition.
-Presently, it is available from the app store for use on the iPhone or iPad only.
-After a free trial, you can unlock all app features at a rather modest price.
+Vocab Genius, created by Brainscape, is an English vocabulary app focused on flashcards and spaced repetition.
+Currently available only on iPhone and iPad, it offers a free trial, with full features unlocked at a modest price.

 Brainscape boldly states that their point of view is that games in learning apps are frivolous and that quizzes are distracting.
 They believe that learning takes place fastest when repetition plays a dominating role in the instructional process.

-So, don’t expect quizzes or things such as as an adaptive learning game but constant feedback.
-It’s one of the best vocabulary apps based in terms of concept, compactness and keeping track of your progress.
+So, don’t expect quizzes or adaptive learning games; instead, Vocab Genius focuses on providing constant feedback.
+It’s one of the best vocabulary apps for its streamlined concept, compact design, and effective progress tracking.

 Platforms: App Store

 7 Little Words is a captivating and intellectually stimulating word puzzle game.
-This popular vocabulary app presents you with engaging challenges that not only enhance your vocabulary but also foster critical thinking and word-solving skills.
+This popular app offers engaging challenges that not only build vocabulary but also sharpen critical thinking and word-solving skills.

-Each puzzle comprises a set of clues and a grid of letter combos.
-Your task is to decipher the clues and use the given letters to form seven words that match the clues.
-This crossword-style format aims to encourage users to delve into language intricacies, explore unfamiliar words and synonyms, and unravel the hidden connections between words and meanings.
+Each puzzle presents a series of clues alongside a grid of letter combinations.
+Your challenge is to decipher the clues and use the letters to form seven words that match them.
+This crossword-style format encourages users to explore language intricacies, discover new words and synonyms, and uncover the hidden connections between words and meanings.

-There is a wide range of puzzles available with varying difficulty levels, ensuring a consistently engaging and mentally stimulating experience.
+A wide variety of puzzles with different difficulty levels ensures a consistently engaging and mentally stimulating experience.

 Platforms: Web, Mobile.
 View.

-Galvanize, publishers of Ultimate Vocabulary Prep for English, claim that their app is the top-rated and best vocabulary app in the world.
-Even a very rudimentary scan of consumer reviews shows that they might just be right!
+Galvanize, creators of Ultimate Vocabulary Prep for English, claim their app is the world’s top-rated vocabulary tool.
+A quick glance at consumer reviews suggests they might be right!

 Originally, the app was designed to help students pass tests such as SAT, GRE, TOEFL, and others but many thousands of non-students also use it to improve their vocabulary.